St Joseph's Catholic and Anglican High School: History

 St Joseph's was opened in 1958 as St Joseph's Catholic Secondary Modern School.
 Headmaster - Mr Martin Cleary.
 In 1972 St Joseph's became a Comprehensive High School.
 It joined up with the Anglican church in 2006.

 Originally there were three forms, or 'houses': Bishops, Abbots and Gwyns (named for the martyr St Richard Gwyn).
 Eventually these were renamed and expanded and for many years there were four forms: Hannon, Mostyn, Petit and Vaughan.
+Each was named after a Bishop of Menevia.

 When the school gained joint church school status, the pupils were asked to vote for the new form names, based on contemporary religious icons.
 The following five names were chosen: Romero (after Óscar Romero), Cassidy (after Sheila Cassidy), Devereux (after Sean Devereux), Kolbe (after Maximilian Kolbe), King (after Martin Luther King Jr.).

 In 2006 St Joseph's became a joint Anglican-Catholic school.
 The school has never been exclusively Catholic and has always (at least as far back as 1978) admitted non-Catholic students - mainly Anglicans.

 The whole school Eucharists alternate between the two traditions.